 When our sleeping and waking cycle disturbs, the cause is an imbalance in the dopamine level like when we have trained too intensive or too long time, we sometimes cannot fall asleep at night.
 In general, the regulation of dopamine plays a crucial role in our mental and physical health.

 Dopamine affects important brain functions, which is associated with physical activity and is crucial for balanced and controlled movements.
-Running at a moderate pace stimulates production of dopamine, and hereby promotes creativity and thinking too.
-Imagine if you run 1½ hours in moderate pace…!
+Running at a moderate pace stimulates the production of dopamine, and hereby promotes creativity and thinking too.
+Imagine if you run 1½ hours at moderate pace…!

-On the other hand, the Dopamine depots can deplete with chronic stress, anxiety or traumas.
-They can also deplete if serotonin depots depletes.
-Conversely, dopamine levels increases by increasing serotonin levels.
+On the other hand, Dopamine depots can deplete with chronic stress, anxiety or traumas.
+They can also deplete if serotonin depots deplete.
+Conversely, dopamine levels increase by increasing serotonin levels.

-Serotonin is a kind of “volume control” in the brain and nervous system and there is a close relation between serotonin levels and our state of mind particular in regulating mood, anxiety and happiness.
+Serotonin is a kind of “volume control” in the brain and nervous system and there is a close relationship between serotonin levels and our state of mind particularly in regulating mood, anxiety and happiness.

 Thus, Serotonin serves to elevate mood, increase feelings of satisfaction, and turn down depression tendencies.

-If the serotonin depots depletes, the result will often be chronic stress or anxiety, starvation and inactivity, leaving you feeling depressed, irritable and exhausted.
+If the serotonin depots deplete, the result will often be chronic stress or anxiety, starvation and inactivity, leaving you feeling depressed, irritable and exhausted.

 Many antidepressants are designed so they indirectly increase serotonin levels in the brain, which improves your mood and well-being.